Could a simpler surgery replace major lymph node removal in ovarian cancer?

 Summary

-This study tests a less invasive method called sentinel lymph node (SLN) technique in 200 women with early-stage ovarian cancer.
-Instead of removing many lymph nodes, doctors will check just a few key nodes for cancer spread.
-If the SLN technique proves accurate, it could mean fewer side effects and shorter hospital stays for future patients.
+This study tests a less invasive technique called sentinel lymph node biopsy in 200 women with early-stage ovarian cancer.
+Instead of removing many lymph nodes, doctors will remove just one or two key nodes to see if the cancer has spread.
+The goal is to find out if this gentler approach is just as accurate as the standard surgery, which could mean fewer side effects and shorter hospital stays.

 Disclaimer